 1. Drip Campaigns

-As the word suggests, this nurturing process is slow and nourishes your contact the same way as small volumes of water does to plants.
+As the word suggests, this nurturing process is slow and nourishes your contact the same way as small volumes of water do to plants.

 - Bob visits your website and downloads a whitepaper.
-He basically wants to know everything that is happening in the industry.
+He wants to know everything that is happening in the industry.

-- Since he has given out his email address, you reach out to him thanking for the download.
+- Since he has given out his email address, you reach out to him thanking him for the download.
 In the same e-mail, you provide a link to an e-book that is pretty generic.

 - Bob probably doesn’t read your e-mail.
 At this stage, he is still a qualified marketing lead.